-When you’re working out how to use grains in your kitchen, learning how to cook barley will add a whole new depth to your recipes.
+Learning how to cook barley will add a whole new experience if you are trying to get more grains in your diet.
 Barley is a grain grown around the world, and incredibly versatile.
 You can find it in anything from animal fodder and beer to soups and breads.
 While you can make barley flour to use instead of wheat, it isn’t a gluten free substitute.
 You may wonder what is pearled barley used for and how it’s different to other forms of barley.
 It’s simply barley without its bran layer, meaning that it cooks quicker and less chewy.

 Learning how to cook barley is very simple, as there are plenty of different uses for it.
 You could try these barley recipes: